ABM Industries Incorporated (ABM) CEO Scott Salmirs on Q2 2020 Results - Earnings Call Transcript

 So, when you look at that and you look at what – those are really preemptive in nature, Andy.
 And we expect as conditions begin to improve going forward, we will begin to bring back some of those costs, specifically the reduction in salaries and the furloughs, et cetera.
 But we've done this as a preemptive measure.

 To your question around the margin profile in B&I and T&M, both of those margin profile benefited, obviously, from tags.
-And as you can imagine, some of our tags have passed through margins, very similar to the base contract.
+And as you can imagine, some of our tags have pass through margins, very similar to the base contract.
 But what we saw in the quarter was what we really were excited about, which were the higher margin tags that really became a focal point as the pandemic began to spread and is one of the reasons why we set up the program around EnhancedClean because we do believe this is not something that's going to be temporary.
 We believe there is a lasting effect as it relates to the importance of sanitation, the importance of what we do on a day to day basis.
 So, we do expect some continuation as it relates to whether it's going to be tagged or embedded in the contract.
 To Scott's points, that's things that we're working on on a go forward.

-And, Scott, I think if you want to add anything else.
+And, Scott, I don’t know if you want to add anything else.

 Scott Salmirs